9/11

 21 July 2011

+WE NEED MANNED MISSIONS!
 The purpose of humans is to explore, not just make money and rut and look at pictures from telescopes and robots.
 This is a pretty planet, but I want to be OUT THERE!!!
 Alas, that's not in the cards, because we've been wallowing in consumerist self-gratification since Apollo, when a mission to Jupiter by 2001 was quite plausible.
-Instead, 2001 achieved 9/11 and a decade of fecklessness, culminating in the end of manned space flight as a national endeavor, with hardly a whimper.
-The difference between what we could have been and what we turned out to be is pretty disgusting.
+Instead, 2001 achieved 9/11 followed by a decade of fecklessness, culminating in the end of manned space flight as a national endeavor, with hardly a whimper.
+Now it's up to a few visionaries and the young, who still look up and dream. |

 Space junk, low earth orbit, 2009